rohnshrma/e-commerce-6-pm/plan.md

 - Passwords are hashed with bcrypt (10 rounds by default)
 - JWT tokens expire in 1 hour (configurable)
-- No refresh tokens (simplified for students)
+- No refresh tokens implemented
 - Password reset returns token in response (for Postman testing)
 - Webhook can be simulated with `{ token: 'test_webhook_token', orderId: '...', status: 'paid' }`
 - Mock payment endpoint available if Stripe is not configured